 Federal housing policy changed greatly in the 1960s.
 No longer were massive projects built to segregate the white and black poor.
 Federal funds became available for non-profit organizations, including religious ones to organize and run apartment complexes for older individuals.
 Throughout metropolitan Detroit, there are now a variety of housing facilities for the elderly supported, in large part, by federal housing funds administered by religious groups.

-Architects: Donaldson and Meier
+Architects: John M. Donaldson and Henry J. Meier

 Date of Construction: 1912